Trudy B. Festinger

 Areas of Expertise

-Dr. Trudy Festinger is a professor of research at the Silver School of Social Work at New York University.
-She has conducted (principal investigator) a number of studies in the fields of foster care and child adoption, including a major follow-up study of “aging out” youth discharged from foster care.
-More recently, studies have concerned rates and correlates of adoption disruption of children with special needs, and factors related to reentry in foster care, both published by the Child Welfare League of America, Inc. She has completed analyses of child adoptions in New York City for 1995, 1996, 1997, 1998, and 2000.
-Under the auspices of the NYC Administration for Children’s Services Families for Kids Kellogg Grant she has conducted two evaluative studies of child adoption procedures in New York City.
+Trudy Festinger is a Professor Emeritus at NYU Silver.
+Dr. Festinger has conducted (principal investigator) a number of studies in the fields of foster care and child adoption, including a major follow-up study of “aging out” youth discharged from foster care.
+More recently, studies have concerned rates and correlates of adoption disruption of children with special needs, and factors related to reentry in foster care, both published by the Child Welfare League of America, Inc. She has completed analyses of child adoptions in New York City for 1995-98 and 2000.
+Under the auspices of the NYC Administration for Children’s Services Families for Kids Kellogg Grant, she has conducted two evaluative studies of child adoption procedures in New York City.
 Both of these reports, Speeding the Adoption Process: Evaluation of the Adoption Expediting Unit Project and Accelerating Adoptions: Evaluation of the Use of Chapter 588, were completed in 2002.

-She is a past member of the editorial board of the American Journal of Orthopsychiatry; the advisory board of the Interagency Council of Mental Retardation and Developmental Disabilities Agencies, Inc.; was a consultant to the Children’s Defense Fund of Washington, DC; a member of a task force on open adoption of the NYC Comptroller’s office; is currently on the editorial boards of Children and Youth Services Review, the Journal of Public Child Welfare, and the Adoption Quarterly; was a member of the advisory board of the NYC Administration for Children’s Services.
-She is on the board of directors of the Citizens’ Committee for Children of New York City, and is president of the Kenworthy-Swift Foundation.
-In 2011 she received the Council on Social Work Education’s Lifetime Achievement Award.
+She is a past member of the editorial board of the American Journal of Orthopsychiatry and served on the advisory boards of the Interagency Council of Mental Retardation and Developmental Disabilities Agencies, Inc. and the NYC Administration for Children’s Services.
+She was a consultant to the Children’s Defense Fund of Washington, DC and was a member of a task force on open adoption of the NYC Comptroller’s office.
+Dr. Festinger is currently on the editorial boards of Children and Youth Services Review, the Journal of Public Child Welfare, and the Adoption Quarterly.
+She is on the board of directors of the Citizens’ Committee for Children of New York City, and was president of the Kenworthy-Swift Foundation.